Childminders care for babies and children, aged up to 16. They usually work in their own homes.

 There is no national rate for fees but across Scotland current rates advertised are between £3.50 and £5.50 per child per hour.
 Most childminders offer a reduced rate if they look after more than one child from the same family.

-In 2018 the average hourly rate for a childminder in Scotland was £4.29 per hour (from the Scottish Childminding Association Pay and Conditions Survey 2018).
+In 2018 the average hourly rate for a childminder in Scotland was £4.29 per hour (from the Scottish Childminding Association Pay and Conditions Survey 2018, the latest report published).

 You would be self-employed, usually working from your own home, so work arrangements vary.